 lyrics © copyright samadhisound publishing

 Many thanks to Pat Mastelotto for sharing his recollections for this article.
-All quotes are from our 2019 conversation.
 The image of Pat is a still from the Sylvian/Fripp laser video disc Live in Japan, 1995.

 Physical media links: Damage (David Sylvian remix) (burningshed)

 ‘Like ‘Darshan’, ‘20th Century Dreaming’ has a relaxed repetitive groove and it’s very long so it becomes meditative as well as hypnotic.’
 Pat Mastelotto, 2019